Matcha Buyer Beware

 - If the label uses words like “premium” or “hand-picked” then lists some kind of sugar ingredient, run for the hills.

 - Good quality matcha retails for about $30 USD for a 30-gram tin; about $1 per gram.

-- If the matcha is sweetened it’ll be low grade and should be priced around 10 cents per gram.
+- If the matcha is sweetened it will be low grade and should be priced around 10 cents per gram.

 - Good quality matcha powder is vibrant green and finely ground with a fresh grassy aroma.